felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 -dcoin	select second coin to mine in dual mode.
 Possible options are "-dcoin dcr", "-dcoin sc", "-dcoin lbc", "-dcoin pasc".
 Default value is "dcr".

--dcri	Decred/Siacoin/Lbry/Pascal intensity.
+-dcri	Decred/Siacoin/Lbry/Pascal intensity, or Ethereum fine-tuning value in ETH ASM mode.
 Default value is 30, you can adjust this value to get the best Decred/Siacoin/Lbry mining speed without reducing Ethereum mining speed.
 	You can also specify values for every card, for example "-dcri 30,100,50".
 	You can change the intensity in runtime with "+" and "-" keys and check current statistics with "s" key.
 	For example, by default (-dcri 30) 390 card shows 29MH/s for Ethereum and 440MH/s for Decred.
 Setting -dcri 70 causes 24MH/s for Ethereum and 850MH/s for Decred.